yahoojapan/XCMetricsAggregator/README.md

 This command launches Xcode automatically, and operates the mouse.

-If you interupt the crowling, input Ctrl + C on the terminal.
+If you interrupt the crowling, input Ctrl + C on the terminal.

 ### application lookup in metrics data